ThatCoolBlackNerd/Comic-Book-Combat/README.md

-# supes-app
+# Comic Book Combat

-Comic Book Comabt is the app that lets you battle your favorite comic book characters

-This app utilizes the Super Hero API and the Comic Vine API to display biographical information about each hero and gives power stats for each hero which are added together to see who would win in a fight.
+An App that lets you pick two of your favorite Comic Book Characters and find out who would win in a fight

+## Why I Made It

+I made this app because comic book characters and Super Heroes has become a big part of pop culture and people always argue about who would win in a fight between x character and Y character.
+This app gives people a reasonable answer to that question.

+## Screenshots